nla-group/classix/README.md

 The data point Bert is in group 1, which has been merged into cluster #1.
 ```

+Similarly, we can track the pair of objects and ccompare them:

 ```Python
 clx.explain(index1='Tom', index2='Bert', plot=True, sp_fontsize=12)
 ```

 Output:

 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/NoneTom_Bert.png width=500 />